PaarthSonkiya/hatch/docs/whitepaper.md

 - Open-source release of all firmware, hardware, ML pipeline, and validated dataset.
 - A peer-reviewed publication targeting a venue such as IEEE Sensors Journal, ACM SenSys, or BMC Public Health.

 The grant funds the *demonstration*.
-Everything past that is the founder/researcher's own work.
+Everything past that is my own work.

----

-## 9. Author note

-This whitepaper, like everything else in this repository, was prepared as **pre-grant work**.
-The author — a Y1 EEE student at NTU with a second major in Entrepreneurship — committed to building the technical foundation before submission so that the proposal is not a sketch but a system that has already been designed in detail and is ready to be built once the hardware budget arrives.

-The grant amount is requested specifically to *execute* what has already been *designed*.
-The novelty of the design has been bounded carefully against published prior art; the system is buildable from components that are commercially available today; and the failure modes have been catalogued before, not after, the work begins.